David Babayan

-David Klimi Babayan (Դավիթ Կլիմի Բաբայան, Davit' Klimi Babayan; born 5 April 1973 in Stepanakert) is the Foreign Minister of the Republic of Artsakh.
+David Klimi Babayan (Դավիթ Կլիմի Բաբայան, Davit' Klimi Babayan; born 5 April 1973) is a politician who served as the advisor to the president of Artsakh from 17 January 2023 until the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+He previously served as the foreign minister of Artsakh.
 From 28 December 2013 he served as Head of the Central Information Department of the Artsakh Republic.
 He also served as the Deputy Chief of Staff in the office of the President of the Republic.
 On 26 May 2020, he was appointed as an adviser to the President on foreign relations.
 On 4 January 2021, Babayan was appointed the Minister of Foreign Relations taking over from Masis Mayilyan.
-He founded and currently leads the "Artsakh Conservative Party".
+He founded and currently leads the Artsakh Conservative Party.
+After the 2023 Azerbaijani offensive in Nagorno-Karabakh, he surrendered himself to the Azerbaijani authorities and is currently facing criminal charges in Azerbaijan.

 Education

 He attended Yerevan Institute of National Economy (1989–1994) graduating with a diploma in economics.
 He attended the American University of Armenia (1994–1997) where he graduated as a Master of Arts.
 He also has a degree of Master of Arts from the Central European University, Budapest (1997–1998).
 He holds a doctorate in historical science from Armenian National Academy of Sciences (2002–2005).